 Note 1 re: Language requirement: Students cannot place out of the language requirement.
-For example, an entering student who tests at the 200-level would take a course at the 200-level following placement test or consultation with the chair of Modern & Classical Languages.
-Reach out to the Chair of Global Health Studies for specific questions related to this requirement.
+For example, an entering student who tests at the 200-level would take a course at the 200-level

-Note 2 re: Language requirement: This must be a modern language (i.e. Latin does not fulfill the requirement) and taught in the target language, not in English (Arabic 250; Chinese 355; Chinese 385; and German 365 do not fulfill the requirement).
+Note 2 re: Language requirement: This must be a modern language (i.e. Latin does not fulfill the requirement) and taught in the target language, not in English (Arabic 250; and German 365 do not fulfill the requirement).